 - involve one or more of these categories of R&D:

 - seek to make scientific or technological advancement

 - involve the resolution of scientific or technological uncertainty.

 A company should use the Revenue Online Service (ROS) to claim the credit on their CT return.

 The company must ensure that it meets all the requirements before applying.
-The Research and Development Tax Credit manual gives detailed guidance on qualifying activities and the types of expenditure that qualify for the credit.
+The Research and Development Tax Credit manual gives detailed guidance on the types of activities and expenditure that qualify.
 The guidelines also explain how to calculate and claim the credit.

 Claims must be made within 12 months from the end of the accounting period in which the expenditure is incurred.